siaraclemente/wdirockpaperscissors/README.md

 <img src="https://i.imgur.com/xYE9rv1.png">

 After the countdown finishes, the scores will be updated; and if there's a winner, that symbol will be rendered with a grey border.

-## Setup

-Included along side this README file are starter versions of the `index.html`, `css/main.css`, `js/main.js`; along with an `imgs` folder containing the three RPS images.

-Feel free to modify these files directly where they live in the class repo.
-However, if you want to save this project as a separate repo in your GitHub, copy this folder out of the class repo so that you don't end up creating a nested repo.

-## Code away and have fun!

-#### This exercise is not a deliverable.